hoalexander44/MomentumTeamWebsite/Blogs/PatColeBlog.md

 ### Week 5 - Week 6
 Patrick Cole, PPJ 5

+N/A due to unexepected circumstances.

 ### Week 6 - Week 7
 Patrick Cole, PPJ 6

+N/A due to unexepected circumstances.

 ### Week 7 - Week 8
 Patrick Cole, PPJ 7

+Task:

+1. Add Win/Lose Screen Images with correct anchoring
+2. Fixed other scene anchoring with Chris

+Total Hours: 3

+Positives: I understand how canvases work now, they are easy once you know to make them stretch to screen size :)

+Negatives: I'm still sick and so I was unable to get the original task I was assigned done.

+Upcoming: We are working on cleaning and polishing.

 ### Week 8 - Week 9
 Patrick Cole, PPJ 8